moonbeam-foundation/moonbeam/docs/cherry-picks/UPGRADE-stable2603.md

 For each commit not represented in the tracker:
 - [x] Add a row to `polkadot-sdk-stable2603.md` matching the existing schema (Applied / Title / Commit / Cherry pick / Status / Upstream PR / Note).
-- [ ] Decide Included vs Dropped using the same rule as Phase 0: search upstream stable2603 (`git log --grep` on PR number, title, or a stable code fragment) for an equivalent merge before deciding. — *Deferred to Phase 2 verification for the rows added with `TBD` status.*
+- [x] Decide Included vs Dropped using the same rule as Phase 0: search upstream stable2603 (`git log --grep` on PR number, title, or a stable code fragment) for an equivalent merge before deciding. — *Resolved in Phase 1.5 (frontier) + Phase 2 verification (2026-06-18): all frontier `Verify` rows confirmed present in `upstream/stable2603`.*
-- [ ] If Included, add it to the appropriate Phase 1.x re-cherry-pick list below. — *Deferred to Phase 2 verification.*
+- [x] If Included, add it to the appropriate Phase 1.x re-cherry-pick list below. — *Resolved: no TBD row flipped to Included; the only untracked moonbeam-only commit found was polkadot-sdk `ddba2453` (added as a tracker row, not a new re-cherry-pick).*

 ### Phase 0.5 results (2026-05-08)